 The training study consisted of a number of tasks that were executed before and after playing the game.
 To focus on the research questions and to exclude other factors, such as differences between locations, flow conditions or daylight, the study was mainly conducted indoors at a computer.
-For each participant, the experiment took 60-90 minutes.
+For each participant, the experiment took 60-90 min.
 All instructions and questions were formulated in English; all participants had a good command of English.
 The study was conducted between August and October 2018, apart from a small outdoor task, which was completed by the participants at a later time.
-The full study can be found in the supplementary material: Training study.
+The full study can be found in the "Training study" in the Supplement.